BSc MSc PhD

 David graduated from the University of Buckingham prior to gaining an MSc and PhD from the Institute of Neurology, University College London.
 His doctoral research focused on the impact of neurological illness on the offspring of affected individuals.
 After receiving his doctorate David spent a number of years as a Senior Lecturer in Psychology at the University of West London, before joining the Health Services Research Unit at the University of Oxford in 2011.

 David has significant research interests in the fields of quality of life, mental health and psychosocial well-being.
 He also has a particular interest in patient reported outcome measures, and has developed and contributed to a number of instruments.
-He is currently involved in a number of studies and is leading the development of a new measure, the Oxford Participation & Activities Questionnaire (OX-PAQ), a three year project funded by the European Brain Council.
-He is also involved in a study that aims to generate items for a new measure which can be utilised to assess the impact of using computer-based self-management systems targeted at people with type 2 diabetes.
+He has recently lead the development of a new measure, the Oxford Participation and Activities Questionnaire (OX-PAQ), a three year project funded by the European Brain Council.
+Current projects on which he is leading include the development of new modules to complement the widely used Parkinson’s Disease Questionnaire and further validation of the Parkinson’s Disease Carer Questionnaire.
+He is also involved in a study focusing on loneliness in the elderly population of Sweden and the development of a new measure assessing the impact of using computer-based self-management systems targeted at people with type 2 diabetes.

-Pretesting an e-based version of the Oxford Participation and Activities Questionnaire (Ox-PAQ)
+Use of the Oxford Participation and Activities Questionnaire in chronic obstructive pulmonary disease

 MORLEY D. and JENKINSON C., (2019), Chronic Respiratory Disease

 Pretesting newly generated items to complement the 39-item Parkinson’s Disease Questionnaire

 MORLEY D. et al, (2019), Quality of Life Research